-Faculty who teach in the ADCS programs bring to the classroom a unique background of exceptional academic qualifications and practical business experience.
+Faculty who teach in the ADCS programs bring to the classroom a unique background of exceptional academic qualifications and practical field-related experience.
 Many ADCS instructors also teach in the daytime programs at the University.
 Others are adjunct faculty from the local educational and professional communities.

 College in High School

 In response to requests by area school districts, Saint Francis University has developed a program to offer selected and approved college courses to eligible students in the high school setting.
 Courses are approved by Saint Francis faculty and taught by high school teachers.
 Credits earned through the program are accepted by Saint Francis University and most other colleges or universities upon graduation.
 Students may also register to take college courses at Saint Francis University by registering as a non-degree, non-university student.
 Permission is granted by the instructor and Adult Degree and Continuing studies Office.
 For more information, please call ADCS at 814-472-3012 or email us at email@example.com.

 Summer Classes / Summer Session

 Regularly scheduled undergraduate courses are offered during the summer under the direction of the ADCS office.
 The classes are scheduled in one-, three-, six- and seven-week formats, as well as online, to meet the needs of both day division and evening division students who wish to accelerate their degree, make up deficiencies, or ease their academic coursework load during the regular academic year.
 Summer classes are held on the main campus in Loretto and online.
 Classes are taught by many of the full-time faculty as well as some of the experienced adjuncts.